CommonplaceRobotics/iRC_ROS/irc_ros_description/README.md

 ![](doc/visualize.png)

+### Joint limits
+While the position limits are rather self-explanatory, set them so the robot does not crash into itself and avoids unwanted configurations, the velocity and acceleration limits are less straight-forward.
+Note that the urdf only offers a velocity limit setting, the moveit package also has settings for joint limits in the aptly named file, where also acceleration limits can be set.

+Be sure to check the igus robot control software's configuration files if you are using an existing kinematic and take a look at the limits for a good starting point.
+For the rebel this means a velocity limit of 45°/s and an acceleration limit of 300°/s^2.
+Make sure to convert the degrees to radians when changing the settings.
+These settings are tested in the field and should work without issues.
+In case you are not satisfied with the speed of your hardware you may still increase the limits.
+For the ReBeL joints the previously tested velocity limit was `2.6` instead of roughly `0.7`.
+This caused issues for some ReBeLs and as such has been lowered to the new settings.
+(See [#95](https://github.com/CommonplaceRobotics/iRC_ROS/issues/95))

 ## Rebel versions
 In case you bought an igus ReBeL and are unsure which version you own, here are the main differences:
  - `pre` is the prerelease version.
 The DIOs in the arm are not available and the robot base looks different.